Arts, Culture and Heritage

 Watch an online performance on an excerpt taken from the classic and well-loved novel, Journey to the West.
 This performance of The Tongtian River showcases the uniqueness of Taiwanese Hand Puppetry, presented by the Taipei Puppet Theater (Taiwan).
 This online performance is brought to you by the Esplanade – Theatres on the Bay.

-Target Audience: Public and Community Care Organisations
+For: Public and Community Care Organisations

 Minimum Mobility Status: Seniors who are bedbound

-Language: Hokkien, with English and Chinese subtitles
+Language: Hokkien (with English and Chinese subtitles)

 Find out more here.